Ex-Korean Air executive detained in 'nut rage' case

-SEOUL A South Korean court on Tuesday ordered that a former Korean Air Lines (003490.KS) executive be detained for delaying a flight following an outburst over the way she was served nuts, in a case that prompted both outrage and ridicule.
+SEOUL Dec 31 A South Korean court on Tuesday ordered that a former Korean Air Lines executive be detained for delaying a flight following an outburst over the way she was served nuts, in a case that prompted both outrage and ridicule.

 Heather Cho, the daughter of the airline's chairman and head of in-flight service before she resigned after the incident, had demanded the chief steward be removed from the flight at John F. Kennedy airport in New York on Dec.
 5 for serving macadamia nuts in a bag, not a dish.